Google Chrome Flags ALL of EasyWP Subdomains

 This week it happened to us.
 One of our EasyWP customer subdomains got caught by Google Chrome as being infected by malware apparently.

 No big deal you may think.
-What happened next is the problem: instead of just flagging that one site Google Chrome—the market leading browser with an almost monopolistic market share—flagged all EasyWP subdomains as “dangerous”!
+What happened next is the problem: instead of just flagging that one site Google Chrome—the market leading browser with an almost monopolistic market share—flagged all EasyWP subdomains as “dangerous” on every device!

 Luckily none of the proper domains were affected yet even then these are thousands of sites.